 1) Make the most of what you can do

-At the time of writing, the world is in the grips of the Covid-19 pandemic.
-The UK is in lockdown and the government hasn’t issued a time limit for exercise, but Gove recommended that runners take 30 minutes per day and walkers take an hour.
+At the time of writing, the world is in the grips of the Covid-19 pandemic, but people are able to exercise.
 I’d advise that you do try to escape your own four walls.

 The same applies if you’re stuck at home for another reason.
 You should get out of the house as much as you reasonably can.
 Just seeing other people going about their business might make you feel better and less alone.

 2) Bring some structure to your day

 Joe Wicks has been PE teacher to the nation since the UK’s schools closed.
 He has been teaching kids via his YouTube channel each morning.
 Now despite not quite being within his target audience, as I’m 34 and not eight, I have been enjoying these workouts and I think there are lots of benefits to doing classes online.
 I also like the fact that they’re at the same time each day, as it’s an easy way of bringing a bit of structure into my life.
 I’ve also overhauled my working-from-home schedule to make sure I’m making the most out of my working days.

 Not everybody needs structure, but I find that it helps me.
 I need to create cornerstones for my week.
 Your cornerstone could be a phone call with your mum, or baking banana bread every Wednesday.
 It doesn’t matter what it is but try adding something in and repeating it each week.
 You might find it helps.

 3) Find alternative ways to escape the house

 I usually go out, meet pals, go to the office, go shopping, go for a coffee, eat out, swim with a pal.
 If this extrovert is invited somewhere, she’s there.
 However, when you’re stuck at home, you have to find alternative ways to escape.